Yunpeng-J/fabric/README.md

 - `$GOPATH` and `$GOPATH/bin` are added to `$PATH`
 - The instructions assume that the repository is cloned to `$GOPATH/src/github.com/hyperledger/fabric`
 - Add the `cryptogen`and `configtxgen` binaries to a new `$GOPATH/src/github.com/hyperledger/fabric/fastfabric/scripts/bin` folder
 - Ensure that you install docker images created from this repo, otherwise the `PutOracle`command in the chaincode will not be recognized.
-Use `make docker-clean` and `make docker` in the main repository folder to achieve this.
+Remove old fabric docker images first and then call `make docker` in the main repository folder.

 ## Network Setup Instructions